wolfbiter/kane-quneo-mixxx/README.md

 ###[Introductory Video](http://google.com)
 ------------------------
 + This repository contains all the components necessary to link a QuNeo to Mixxx with my customized set of controls and LEDs.
+Virtually every LED pulses to the beat!

 + Here are several quick-reference guides for the [The Controls](#i-controls-list).